Generalized Brieskorn Modules I: Convergent (a,b)-modules: Regular convergent (a,b)-modules

 \parag{Remarks} \begin{enumerate} \item If $E$ is the formal $b$-completion of the regular (a,b)-module $\mathcal{E}$, so $E := \mathcal{E}\otimes_{B} \widehat{B}$; then $E^\sharp$ is the formal completion of $\mathcal{E}^\sharp$ and there is a natural isomorphism $\mathcal{E}^\sharp/b\mathcal{E}^\sharp \simeq E^\sharp/bE^\sharp$ which commutes with the respective actions of $b^{-1}a$.\\ So the Bernstein polynomial of $\mathcal{E}, \mathcal{E}^\sharp, E^\sharp$ and of $E$ are the same. \item Let $m$ be a non negative integer.
 When $\mathcal{E}$ is a simple pole (a,b)-module, the sub-module $b^m\mathcal{E}$ which has finite complex co-dimension in $\mathcal{E}$ is again a simple pole (a,b)-module since $ab^m\mathcal{E} = b^m(a + mb)\mathcal{E} \subset b(b^m\mathcal{E})$.
 The Bernstein polynomial of $b^m\mathcal{E}$ is then given by

-since $(b^{-1}a)^q b^m = b^m(b^{-1}a + m)^q$. \item Let $\pi : \mathcal{E} \to \mathcal{G}$ a surjective $B[a]$-linear map.
+\item Let $\pi : \mathcal{E} \to \mathcal{G}$ a surjective $B[a]$-linear map.
 The map $\mathcal{E}^\sharp \to \mathcal{G}^\sharp$ is surjective (see the remark at the end of section 3.1).
-Since this map commutes with the respective actions of $b^{-1}a$, the Bernstein polynomial of $\mathcal{G}$ divides the Bernstein polynomial of $\mathcal{E}$. \item Despite the previous remark, there is, in general, two difficulties to compute the Bernstein polynomial of a regular (a,b)-module $\mathcal{E}$: \\ The first one comes from the non left exactness of the functor ``$\ \sharp \ $" (see the remark following Lemma \ref{sature}).\\ The second difficulty comes from the fact that the minimal polynomial of a pair $(V, T)$ of a vector space $V$ with an endomorphism of $V$ also does not behave nicely under injective maps compatible with $T$.\\ This is the reason to introduce below the notion of fresco, which is stable by short exact sequences and for which we shall dispose of a nice behavior of their Bernstein polynomials in short exact sequences and for which we may avoid to compute their saturation by $b^{-1}a$, using only any Jordan-H\"{o}lder sequence (see section 7.1) to obtain the Bernstein polynomial. \end{enumerate}
+Since this map commutes with the respective actions of $b^{-1}a$, the Bernstein polynomial of $\mathcal{G}$ divides the Bernstein polynomial of $\mathcal{E}$. \item Despite the previous remark, there are, in general, two difficulties to compute the Bernstein polynomial of a regular (a,b)-module $\mathcal{E}$: \\ The first one comes from the non left exactness of the functor ``$\ \sharp \ $" (see the remark following Lemma \ref{sature}).\\ The second difficulty comes from the fact that the minimal polynomial of a pair $(V, T)$ of a vector space $V$ with an endomorphism of $V$ also does not behave nicely under injective maps compatible with $T$.\\ This is the reason to introduce below the notion of fresco, which is stable by short exact sequences and for which we shall dispose of a nice behavior of their Bernstein polynomials in short exact sequences (see \cite{[B.09]}). . \end{enumerate}